Recovery Pathway

 Recovery during multi-day events

 Stage races and other multi-day events offer special challenges.
-Among the most critical is the ability to recover and prepare for subsequent days of racing.
+Among the most critical is the ability to recover between stages and prepare for subsequent days of racing.
 During a multi-day event when time is of the essence, among the many factors that aid in recovery, nutrition, sleep, and organization offer the most significant benefits.
 We explore how to maximize these key elements in order to maintain good performances day after day.

 How to Maximize Recovery During Multi-Day Events

-The brain’s role in recovery
+The brain’s role in recovery from workouts

 Nowadays, there are many training tools available to athletes.
 So, sometimes it behooves us to return to the fundamentals to really boost our recovery.
 In this article, Coach Trevor interviews Dr. Andrew Peterson, the Director of Sports Medicine at the University of Iowa.
 He talks about two of the most important pieces to our recovery—the brain and our nutrition.